-Then something happened, which shook me, and which is the cause of why I am writing this.
+Then something happened, which caused me to feel unwell, and which is the cause of why I am writing this text.
 I realised I had been there before.
 Sitting on the same couch in the exact same spot.
 I reexamined the room with my eyes.
 Yes, I knew this place.
 My mother had brought me here once before when I was a child.
 It was on a summer's day in 1987 when I was six years old.
 We had made a stop en-route to the island Bornholm.
 A flood of images appeared in my mind.
 Sequences of events resurfaced.

 I looked down, I had been laying on this couch.
-My mother had bought me a Hulk comic and I had looked at the pages, too young to read what was on them.
-After flickering through the magazine I dozed off.
-I remember observing the adults from a horizontal position.
+My mother had bought me a Hulk comic and I had looking at the pages unable to read what was on them.
+After I dozed off.
+I remember observing the adults from a horizontal angle.

 The apartment had been full of people.
-It was a merry time, everyone was smiling and excited.
+It was a merry time!
+Everyone was smiling and excited.
 A young, lean man was carrying beer and snaps to the table.
-He had long blonde hair and a broad smile on his face.
-From his posture and his arms raised up high it was clear that he was having a great time.
+He had blonde hair and a broad smile on his face.
+From his posture and his arms raised up high I could tell that he was having a great time.
 They were having a big lunch feast.
-There was an older bespectacled man.
-He had a kind face.
+There was an older man.
+He had a kind face and glasses.
 He smiled at me.
-I remember thinking that he really liked my mother when he picked us up at the airport.
+I remember thinking that he really liked my mother when he picked us up in the airport.
 The table was set and they all sat down.
 There was animated conversation.
 They were singing songs out aloud.

-I was whisked back into the present by the old woman.
-She was explaining her daily routines to my mother: "I am unable to leave the house except for Thursdays, when a taxi comes to pick me up and brings me to the supermarket.
+I was whisked back into the present.
+The woman was explaining her daily routines to my mother: "I am unable to leave the house except for Thursdays, when a taxi comes to pick me up and brings me to the supermarket.
 The driver carries me down the stairs.
 It's hard for me to walk."

-We all felt a continued awkwardness by the miserable state of things.
-There was a pained look of sorrow on my mother's face.
-In an effort to lift the mood a bit my mother cheerfully brought up the woman's son: "I talk to him every now and then.
-He seems to be doing very well with his new wife.
+We all felt a continued awkwardness by the state of things.
+I could see a look of sorrow on my mother's face.
+In an effort to lift the mood a bit my mother mentioned the woman's son:

+"I talk to him every now and then.
+He seems like he's doing very well with his new wife.
 He told me they moved away?"

 The woman nodded quietly.
 She was staring at the floor.
 "Yes, he never comes to see me anymore."

-There was no self-pity in this remark, it was as if she was merely delivering to us a matter-of-fact exposition of her life.
+There was no self-pity in her remark, it was as if she was merely delivering to us a matter-of-fact exposition of her life.
 "He is rarely in Copenhagen."
 My mother nodded, searching in vain for something appropriate to say.
 In the meantime the woman lit up another cigarette.

-We stayed for a while the way you linger with an old relative to give the impression that you are not in a hurry at all.
-Sitting there in the hope that they will take real comfort in your visit if you just stay five more minutes.
+We stayed for a while the way you stay with an old relative to give the impression that you are not in a hurry, and in the hope that they will take real comfort in your visit if you just linger five minutes more.
 There wasn't really any way to make things better.
 There wasn't anything we could do, and we knew it.